xapian/xapian/xapian-core/docs/index.rst

 We suggest you start by reading the `Installation Guide <install.html>`_, which covers downloading the code, and unpacking, configuring, building and installing it.

-The `glossary <glossary.html>`_ provides definitions for specialized terminology you might encounter while using Xapian.

 The `Overview <overview.html>`_ explains the API which Xapian provides to programmers.
 A full `API Reference <apidoc/html/index.html>`_ is